ai4eu/Technical-Contributors-Board/Meeting-2023-01-27/README.md

 The Meta-Data-API source code is avialble on Github https://github.com/openml-labs/server-demo and a running prototype is planned soon.

-The topic of authentication and authorization was discussed and needs more clarifications and decisions.
+The topic of authentication and authorization was discussed and needs more clarifications and decisions and wether EU-Login is the right choice.
 Nevertheless, some of the questions regarding EU-Login could be answered:
 #### Q: Will EU-Login support to add many subsystems?
 Is there a limit?
 A: The EU-Login was created to support as many European services as possible => no limit